 The Academic English Program (AEP) is the key component of the Pathway Program at Saint Michael’s College.
 It can also serve as a stand-alone program for students wishing to improve their English.
 For over 40 years, the AEP has provided students with the skills needed to succeed at university or wherever near native fluency is required.

 AEP students take both academic English and academic-content courses, and receive university credit in each of the levels they complete.
-Upon completion of all three levels, students have enough credits to be considered second-year university students, or “sophomores.”
+Upon completion of two levels, students have enough credits to be considered second-year university students, or “sophomores.”

 Students may enter the program at any level and may skip levels depending on their progress.
 Students who score below the minimum score on their language test will start in the Intensive English Program and transfer to the AEP when they are ready.
 Each level may be completed in one semester.
 Sessions are available throughout the year, including most summers.